-ogy distinguishes living and non-living states primarily through a description of the complex chemical composition and specific dynamic manifestations found in the former compared with the latter.
+Based on these approaches, contemporary biology distinguishes living and non-living states primarily through a description of the complex chemical composition and specific dynamic manifestations found in the former compared with the latter.
 However, a strict definition of the "living state" still eludes us.
 Could it be that biologists cannot answer the question "What is life?" because they overlook some important features characteristic of living matter?